irinacake/notesMaster1/README.md

 - I **CANNOT** be held responsible if you happen to be mislead by the content of these files ;

+- The content of these files can vary depending on the teacher who gave the class ;

 - While I intend to update this repository on a weekly basis, do not expect it to be updated on a strict schedule ;

 - At the beginning of the year, my LaTeX skills were simply put, null, so do not expect the formatting to be perfect.